tsvetanov-ts/FuzzySarcasm/README.md

     ```bash
     jupyter notebook notebooks/demo.ipynb
     ```
-4. For testing/optionally run the model with your own message from the command line:
+4. For testing/optionally you can run the model with your own message from the command line:
    ```bash
    python run_model.py "What a great day!"